fonoster/routr/.helm/README.md

 The command deploys Routr Server in the `default` namespace on the Kubernetes cluster in the default configuration.

-It is recommended to use the a namespace for easy upgrades.
+We recommend using a namespace for easy upgrades.

 The [configuration](https://hub.helm.sh/#configuration) section lists the parameters that can be configured during installation.

 ## Update Strategies

-Coming Soon...
+Coming Soon.

 ## Uninstalling the Chart